 Working Memory in Naturalistic Versus Structured Settings

-We are currently looking to enroll young children between the ages of 3 to 7 years old for a project funded by the National Science Foundation.
-If you are interested in hearing more, visit our contact page.
+We are currently looking to enroll young children between the ages of 4 to 7 years old for a project funded by the National Science Foundation.
+If you are interested in learning more, please visit our contact page.